4/24/2025

 Chief Executive Officer

-Yeah, this is one of a number of joint ventures, obviously, that we inherited.
-And probably the rationale was that at the time that this was put in place, this was an office company and an office company with a small multifamily developer and so wasn't really well positioned to manage multifamily assets and so outsourced the management to Iron State at that time.
+Yeah, this is one of a number of joint ventures obviously that we, you know, that we inherited and probably the rationale was that at the time that this was put in place, this was an office company and on a, an office company with a small multifamily developer and so wasn't really well positioned to manage multifamily assets and so outsource the management. to Iron State at that time.
 Obviously, that didn't make any sense for us at this point.
-The joint venture agreement was, it didn't have clear exit rights for either party and so really had to be negotiated but really benefited us in the sense that it meant that we could internalize management and that million dollars is really a saving of the fee that we used to pay annually for this asset to be managed by our partner.
+The joint venture agreement didn't have clear exit rights for either party, and so really had to be negotiated, but really benefited us in the sense that it meant that we could internalize management.
+And that million dollars is really a saving of the fee that we used to pay annually for this asset to be managed by our partner.
 There's no incremental cost to us of internalizing the management of that property.
-If anything, there are further synergies and we've announced another 400,000 in annualized payroll savings.
-We think there's actually more than that to come in terms of incremental benefit
+If anything, there are further synergies, and we've announced another $400,000 in annualized payroll savings.
+We think there's actually more than that to come in terms of incremental benefit and synergies from there as well.

 speaker